RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Experiments

 \subsection{Results}

+Table \ref{tab:results} shows the performance of RetICL and baselines on all datasets, with \textbf{Acc.}\ being problem solving accuracy and \textbf{Ex.}\ being the number of unique examples used for each method.
+We see that RetICL performs the best among non-exhaustive methods on all datasets, beating most baselines by a large margin, with the exception of TabMWP where kNN performs slightly better.
+We note that while the relative performance of baselines seems to depend on the dataset, RetICL performs well across datasets, showing that our methodology is more generalizable across tasks.

-Table \ref{tab:results} shows the performance of all methods on both datasets.
-We see that RetICL performs the best among non-exhaustive methods on both datasets, on par with kNN on TabMWP and significantly better on GSM8K.
-We also see that kNN is much better than Random on TabMWP but is only slightly better than Random on GSM8K.
-However, after investigating the dataset, we conclude that the high performance of kNN on TabMWP is likely due to the presence of many problems in the dataset with very high similarity.
-For example, many problems will have exactly the same question text other than a few numbers or names changed, making it easy for the LLM to generate a correct solution given a highly similar example.
+We note that kNN likely performs well on TabMWP due to the presence of many problems in the dataset with very high similarity.
+Many problems have exactly the same question text other than a few numbers or names changed, making it easy for the LLM to generate a correct solution given a highly similar example.
 On the contrary, GSM8K does not tend to contain problems that are almost identical, which makes kNN ineffective since problems with high textual similarity may not have similar solution strategies.
+Additionally, kNN performs worse than Random on QASC since we find that using examples that are highly similar to the current question can cause the LLM to copy answers from the examples and ignore the details of the current question.
+Furthermore, we see that Complexity is a poor heuristic for TabMWP since it does not account for problem similarity, and also for GSM8K since it uses some examples with overly abstract reasoning that appear to confuse the model.

 Perhaps surprisingly, we see that PromptPG is only slightly better than Random on TabMWP and performs on par with Random on GSM8K.
-While these results contradict the trends reported in \citet{tab-mwp}, we believe the discrepancy is mostly due to using the fixed evaluation code.
-We believe that PromptPG's relatively low performance also highlights the challenges of solving the ICL example selection problem using RL; many of the optimizations we implemented are required to achieve high performance in practice.
+And while PromptPG is better than Random and kNN on QASC, we observe that it selects the same examples for each question, thus lacking example diversity.
+While the results on TabMWP contradict the trends reported in \cite{tab-mwp}, we believe the discrepancy is mostly due to using the fixed evaluation code.
+We believe that PromptPG's relatively low performance also highlights the challenges of solving the ICL example selection problem using RL; in practice, many training tricks are necessary to achieve high performance.